 It’s crucial to speak to your prescriber before you stop taking your medication.
 Coming off Lexapro should be a gradual process of lowering your dose, and it should be done under medical supervision to help minimize the risk of unpleasant withdrawal.

+Medication could be one of the first steps on your road to recovery.
 If you’re experiencing struggles with your mental health and feel the need for support, the team of counselors and psychiatrists at Restore can help you lead a better life.
 Get in touch with us today and take the first step toward recovery.